AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/deploy-theme.md

 * [webpack](https://webpack.js.org) - AEM themes used to quickly build sites rely on webpack.
 * [Creating and Organizing Pages](/help/sites-cloud/authoring/fundamentals/organizing-pages.md) - This guide details how to manage pages of your AEM Site if you wish to customize it further after creating it from the template.
 * [How to Work with Package](https://experienceleague.adobe.com/docs/experience-manager-65/administering/contentmanagement/package-manager.html?lang=en) - Packages enable the importing and exporting of repository content.
 This document explains how to work with packages in AEM 6.5, which also applies to AEMaaCS.
-* [Onboarding Journey](/help/journey-onboarding/home.md) - This guide serves as your starting point to ensure your teams are setup and have access to AEM as a Cloud Service.
+* [Onboarding Journey](/help/journey-onboarding/home.md) - This guide serves as your starting point to ensure that your teams are set up and have access to AEM as a Cloud Service.
 * [Adobe Experience Manager Cloud Manager Documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/introduction-to-cloud-manager.html) - Explore the Cloud Manager documentation for full details of its features.